Last Updated on January 29, 2023 by Rocklyn Clarke

 - The Octet Collaborative

-- Board Member of the Massachusetts Bible Society
+- Former Member of the Massachusetts Bible Society Board of Trustees (November 2020 – December 2022)

 He is a former board member of Emmanuel Gospel Center (board member: 2004 – 2012; board chair: 2007 – 2012).